GianMarcoOddo/rmpy/rmpy/README.md

 VaR = yf_conflevel_npVaR_port(tickers, positions, start_date, end_date, freq=freq, alpha=alpha, confidence_level=confidence_level, display=False)
 print(VaR)
 ```
-This example calculates the non-parametric VaR and its lower and upper bound (95% confidence interval) consisting of a position of -1000 in the given asset.
+This example calculates the non-parametric VaR and its lower and upper bound (95% confidence interval) consisting of a position of -1000 (short position) in the given asset.

 `8. conflevel_npVaR_port`

 - VaR = conflevel_npVaR_port(returns, positions ,confidence_level= 0.95, alpha=0.01)

-This function conflevel_npVaR_port calculates the quantile non-parametric value at risk (VaR) for a PORTFOLIO of assets using historical returns data (you can use every type of assets e.g stock,options,bonds, ecc.) with a specific confidence interval and alpha value.
+This function conflevel_npVaR_port calculates the quantile non-parametric Value at Risk (VaR) for a PORTFOLIO of assets using historical returns data (you can use every type of assets e.g stock, options, bonds, ecc.) with a specific confidence interval and alpha value.
 It also calculates the lower and the upper bound of this estimation.

 #### Args: